etsangsplk/sputter/docstring/cons.md

 # (cons value seq) combines a value with a sequence
-With an ordered sequence, such as a list or vector, the value is prepended to the sequence.
+With an ordered sequence, such as a list or vector, the result is a new list or vector with the value prepended to the original.
 With an unordered sequence, such as an associative array, there is no guarantee regarding position.

 The name `cons` is a vestige of when Lisp implementations *cons*tructed new lists or cells by pairing a `car` (*c*ontents of the *a*ddress part of *r*egister) with a `cdr` (*c*ontents of the *d*ecrement part of *r*egister).